 Our task, as Salesforce developers, is just to write the code for these functions.

-What’s the most interesting is that Salesforce function is a part of a Salesforce infrastructure and it enables us to work with database or any other logic directly, without authorization.
+What’s the most interesting is that the Salesforce function is a part of a Salesforce infrastructure and it enables us to work with a database or any other logic directly, without authorization.

 Let’s move to the differences.

 Unlike Salesforce, Azure Functions and Amazon Functions enable data analysis.